OnPolicy Glossary of Terms

 - Follower – One who follows a draft document through the OnPolicy Work Flow process.
 “Followers” are designated as such by Editors (e.g., the document Author can identify Followers, as well as Reviewers, etc.).
 Followers are notified when a document’s status changes (it has been rejected, approved, etc.) — theirs is not an active role in the Work Flow (that is, they do not review, approve, or release documents).

 - ISO – [International Organization for Standardization], a worldwide organization, based in Switzerland, is responsible for developing and maintaining numerous standards for virtually every field of endeavor.
-Among the 20,000-plus standards and guidance documents ISO has published, ISO 9001 quality standard, is probably its best known and most used.
+Among the 20,000-plus standards and guidance documents ISO has published, ISO 9001 2015 Procedures, is probably its best known and most used.

 - Login – (Also spelled “log in”) Enter an application (“app”), typically by typing a user name and password into their respective boxes on a login screen, then clicking on a button labeled “Log In”, “Enter”, or “OK”.
 For help with logging into OnPolicy, see Logging In as a Reader or Logging In as an Editor.